emel333/house-price-predict/README.md

 # Findings:
 --

-### Strong positive correlation between Livable Square Footage and number of Bathrooms
+### Strong correlation between livable square footage and number of bathrooms

-### R2 value of "0.832" without more subjective variables like "grade" or "condition" achieved
+### R2 value higher than 0.80 achieved, without more subjective variables like "grade" or "condition"

 ### Evaluating zipcode, livable square footage and the existence of a basement show initial signs of a reliable home price prediction model